commontoolsinc/RFC/rfc/sigil.md

 ## Core Sigil Types

-### Link Sigil (`link@1`)
+### Query Sigil (`query@1`)

-The link sigil provides references to a JSON value held by another fact at a given path.
+The query sigil provides references to a JSON value held by another fact at a given path.
 If path is omitted it references whole JSON value - `is` field of the target fact.
+When a query sigil is overwritten, the sigil itself is replaced, not the target fact.

 #### Fields